eldoy/susana/README.md

 # Look up settings from settings.yml
 App.settings.url => 'https://www.fugroup.net'

-# In controllers, helpers and views you can skip the App.
+# In controllers, helpers and views you can skip the App. prefix
 settings.url

 # Insert a user into the database